a-n-rose/a-n-rose.github.io/_posts/2018-09-07-language-classifier-LSTM.md

 ### Useful resources and articles:
 * Tutorial on <a href="https://machinelearningmastery.com/timedistributed-layer-for-long-short-term-memory-networks-in-python/">implementing LSTMs</a> in Python (with and without TimeDistributed)

-* Tutorial on <a href="https://machinelearningmastery.com/sequence-classification-lstm-recurrent-neural-networks-python-keras/">implementing sequence classiication LSTM-RNNs</a> in Python
+* Tutorial on <a href="https://machinelearningmastery.com/sequence-classification-lstm-recurrent-neural-networks-python-keras/">implementing sequence classification LSTM-RNNs</a> in Python

 * Tutorial on <a href="https://machinelearningmastery.com/reshape-input-data-long-short-term-memory-networks-keras/">reshaping data</a> for LSTM models.